Are you getting ready to write your SATs? Read on to learn how to create the best SAT study plan to optimize your performance.

 Once you finish writing your PSAT, evaluate your score and make a note of it - you'll want to compare scores each time you write the PSAT to see if you're improving.

-It is recommended that you start studying for the SAT as early as six months - that way, you'll have a great understanding of what to expect, and, with practice, your answers will improve and improve.
-If you don’t have six months, you’ll simply have to adjust your study schedule and spend more hours studying per week.
+It is recommended that you start studying for the SAT as early as six months - that way, you'll have a great understanding of what to expect.
+The goal is to improve with practice, so make sure you understand the incorrect answers.

 Now that we’ve covered how you can optimize your SAT prep, we’ll go over different ways you can schedule your SAT study time.
 Here, you’ll see how to break down your time depending on when you start studying.